rishichhabra29/A-Domain-Specific-End-to-End-QA-System-Using-Dense-Retrieval-and-Prompt-Aware-Generation/README.md

 - **Dynamic Hard Negatives:** During retriever training, negative examples are chosen **dynamically** by finding the most similar (yet incorrect) passages for each question on the fly.
 This hard negative sampling makes the retriever more robust by forcing it to discriminate against highly confusable passages.
 - **Prompt-Aware Generation:** The answer generator is built on a FLAN-T5 model and is fine-tuned with a consistent prompt format (`question: ... context: ...`).
 The prompt design is **subjectivity-aware** – it allows the model to handle subjective queries (asking for opinions or experiences) versus objective queries (factual details) appropriately, given that many questions in the data are subjective.
 - **Training Optimizations:** The generator training uses **early stopping** (to avoid overfitting), **label masking** to ignore padded tokens in the loss, and applies a **repetition penalty** and **length penalty** during generation.
 These settings ensure the model generates concise, non-repetitive answers and stops when an answer is complete.
-- **Modern Evaluation Metrics:** Instead of only using traditional metrics like BLEU or ROUGE, we evaluate with **BERTScore** and **CHRF++**.
-BERTScore computes semantic similarity with pretrained language model embeddings, aligning better with human judgment on answer quality ([BERTScore in AI: Transforming Semantic Text Evaluation and Quality - Galileo AI](https://www.galileo.ai/blog/bert-score-explained-guide#:~:text=For%20example%2C%20models%20like%20BLEU,contextual%20understanding%20of%20the%20source)) ([BERTScore in AI: Transforming Semantic Text Evaluation and Quality - Galileo AI](https://www.galileo.ai/blog/bert-score-explained-guide#:~:text=,to%20a%20study)).
-CHRF++ computes F-score over character n-grams (with bonus for word n-gram matches), giving partial credit for lexical similarity even when wording differs ([chrF - a Hugging Face Space by evaluate-metric](https://huggingface.co/spaces/evaluate-metric/chrf#:~:text=chrF%20,grams%20as%20well%20which)).
+- **Modern Evaluation Metrics:** Instead of only using traditional metrics like BLEU or ROUGE, we evaluate with **BERTScore**.
+BERTScore computes semantic similarity with pretrained language model embeddings, aligning better with human judgment on answer quality ([BERTScore in AI: Transforming Semantic Text Evaluation and Quality - Galileo AI](https://www.galileo.ai/blog/bert-score-explained-guide#:~:text=For%20example%2C%20models%20like%20BLEU,contextual%20understanding%20of%20the%20source)).
 - **Modular Design:** The retriever and generator are decoupled modules.
 This modularity makes it easy to swap components (e.g., use a BM25 retriever as a baseline or upgrade the generator model) and to debug or test each part independently (we include separate test scripts for each).
 The components integrate into a unified pipeline for inference, but can be maintained and improved in isolation.

 ## Dataset